How much is your car worth?

 J.D.
 Power and Associates surveys of service recipients show that Mercedes service is better than Dodge.
 J.D.
 Power ranks Mercedes fifth in service department satisfaction.
 With a 66% lower rating, Dodge is ranked 27th.

-When three different drivers share the GLB, the memory system makes it convenient for all three.
-Each setting activates different, customized memories for the driver and front passenger’s seat positions, steering wheel position (with optional power wheel adjuster) and outside mirror angle.
+When three different drivers share the GLB, the memory seats and mirrors make it convenient for all three.
+Each setting activates different, customized memories for the driver and front passenger’s seat positions and outside mirror angle.
 The Journey doesn’t offer a memory system.

 The GLB offers an optional heads-up display that projects speed and navigation instruction readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Journey doesn’t offer a heads-up display.